cirruselli/MS4-Django-Ellis/TESTING.md

     i.

 ### Further testing
 Most testing was done throughout development, and it was manual tests.
+Unfortunately I did not have time to test the views.
 1.